 Admission Fees

-On the last Wednesday of the month, and when wearing a hanbok dress, the entrance is free.
-Closed on Mondays.
+On the last Wednesday of the month, you can enter for free by wearing a hanbok dress.
+It is closed on Mondays.

 Address: 185, Changgyeonggung-ro, Jongno-gu, Seoul (서울특별시 종로구 창경궁로 185)